trskop/dot.config/yx/toolset/man/yx-jmp.1.md

 # DESCRIPTION

-Find GHC error messages in Tmux scrollback buffer and edit selected one in an editor.
+By default it looks for GHC error messages in Tmux scrollback buffer, and allows user to select one of the files where those errors were encountered for editing.
 At the moment it supports only GHC error format, however it shouldn't be hard to add other formats as well.

+With `--git-status` option it uses `git status` command as a source instead.

 Reason for supporting Tmux only is that it was really easy to access its scrollback buffer as text.
 If a terminal emulator provides similar functionality then this script can be adapted to support it.
+Some terminals support things like URL matching.
+In some cases it should be possible to use that as well.

 # OPTIONS

 For documentation of *GLOBAL_OPTIONS* see `command-wrapper(1)` manual page.

+-t, \--tmux (DEFAULT)
+:   Look for GHC error messages in Tmux scrollback buffer.
+This is the default
+    mode, when no options are specified.

+-g, \--git-status
+:   Use `git status` command as a source instead of scrollback buffer.

 -h, \--help
 :   Print short help message and exit.
 Same as: `yx help jmp`.